minha12/DiffPrivate/ARTIFACT-EVALUATION.md

   - The scripts expect specific naming conventions (e.g., pairs of images).

 - **Slurm Job Submission:**
-  - Adjust the `batch-job-slurm.sh` script according to your HPC environment.
+  - Adjust the `run_cross_attacks.sh` script according to your HPC environment.
   - Verify that module loads and environment activations work as intended.

 - **Script Execution Errors:**